-Once you are married and your marriage has been registered with the BDM – Births, Deaths and Marriages (your celebrant organises that part) then you must apply with the BDM in the state you were married for an official (BDM stamped) Marriage Certificate.
+Once you are married and your marriage has been registered with the BDM – Births, Deaths and Marriages (your celebrant organises that part) then you must apply with the BDM in the state you were married for an official (BDM stamped) copy of your Marriage Certificate.
 In WA, the current charge is $50 for this certificate – it’s like applying for a copy of your birth certificate.
-Once you have that in your hot little hands, then – and only then, can you start the journey that is changing your surname.
+Once you have that in your hot little hands, then – and only then, can you start the journey that is officially changing your surname.

 What names can I change to?

 If you are Morgan Brown and you marry Taylor Jones then you may change your names to:

 - Morgan Brown-Jones & Taylor Brown-Jones (with or without a hyphen)

 - Morgan Jones Brown & Taylor Jones Brown (with or without a hyphen)

 - Keep your own names and don’t change them at all

 - Change your surname for your personal life and keep your maiden/birth name for your business life.